vrushalMore/Built-nueral-network-using-numpy/README.md

-# Built nueral network using numpy
+# Built neural network using numpy